gongx030/seatac/README.md

 [development_fragment_size](https://github.com/gongx030/seatac/tree/development_fragment_size): In the VAE model, the fragment size from each batch was encoded as a latent vector, concatenated with `z`, and fed into the decoder.
 Since the batch effect of ATAC-seq was mostly due to the fragment size distribution, so this setting should be able to capture most of the batch effects.
 Most importantly, this setting works for the pre-trained model.

 In branch [development_fragment_size](https://github.com/gongx030/seatac/tree/development_fragment_size), we will use Wald test to replace the permutation test to evaluate the significance of accessibility changes.
+This will significantly increase the testing speed.